Complexity

 Module complexity

-class JonesScoreViolation(node=None, text=None, baseline=None)[source]
+final class JonesScoreViolation(node=None, text=None, baseline=None)[source]

 Bases: SimpleViolation